boytm/mproxy/README.md

 Why HTTP proxy instead of SOCKSs proxy?
 Because some client only support HTTP proxy, for example IE9 only support SOCKS4/HTTP proxy, and some version control system like subversion mercurial only support HTTP proxy.
+Currently HTTPS proxy is only supported by a few clients, eg. Chrome, Firefox 31+, curl 7.52.0+.

 # Installation #